Upper School

 for each grade, but they also have the opportunity to add a wide range of non-academic and elective courses.
 Our goal is to create a program of study that focuses on each girl’s strengths and interests.

 As a result of the extensive academic, athletic, artistic, and community-service opportunities that are available, our students become confident leaders who have a positive influence on their community.
-Read about student life at St. Mary's.
+Read about student life at St. Mary's, our private high school in Memphis TN.

 Mind Body Wellness